 New coalition agreement contains strong support for rail transport

-In the coalition agreement of February 7, 2018, the, and have committed to the strengthening of the railway in Germany and to an integrated roup.
-The coalition agreement includes numerous topics that are important to the entire industry. railway pact between the Federal Government and industry is expected to result in a two-fold increase in passenger numbers by the year 2030, and is also expected to boost rail freight.
-Focus topics for the sector from a roup perspective:
+In the coalition agreement of February 7, 2018, the CDU, CSU and SPD have committed to the strengthening of the railway in Germany and to an integrated DB Group.
+The coalition agreement includes numerous topics that are important to the entire industry.
+A railway pact between the Federal Government and industry is expected to result in a two-fold increase in passenger numbers by the year 2030, and is also expected to boost rail freight.
+Focus topics for the sector from a DB Group perspective:

 - Continued capital expenditure increase providing the funds needed to maintain the current status (performance and financing agreement; LuFV III) as well as expansion and new construction, implementation of a planning acceleration law and application of building information modeling (BIM);